CieranAlmond/octo/README.md

 So if we revisit the prioritisation list:

-> High Priority
+# High Priority

-> Phishing program to better educate users (as this is one of the most common attack vectors)
+- Phishing program to better educate users (as this is a common attack vector)

-> Encrypt databases containing PII
+- Encrypt databases containing PII

-> Protect assets by deploying MDM solution.
+- Protect assets by deploying MDM solution.
 Establish a JML process for safe return of assets, or perform remote wipes to ensure company data is deleted.
 Deploy AV on company machines

-> Scan public repos to ensure no secrets in plaintext in code
+- Scan public repos to ensure no secrets in plaintext in code

-> Ensure MFA is enabled for users accessing company assets and data
+- Ensure MFA is enabled for users accessing company assets and data

-> Medium Priority
+# Medium Priority

-> Enable logging and start creating alerts for key indicators of compromise
+- Enable logging and start creating alerts for key indicators of compromise

-> Work towards getting company issued machines.
+- Work towards getting company issued machines.
 Create an image that builds in security controls.
 Have a VPN/AV/DLP deployed by default

-> Introduce a change process for deploying.
+- Introduce a change process for deploying.
 At least have a peer review of deployments to prevent damaging codebase.

-> Perform IAM reviews on a monthly/quarterly basis depending on permissions granted.
+- Perform IAM reviews on a monthly/quarterly basis depending on permissions granted.#

-> Establish an asset inventory / list.
+- Establish an asset inventory / list.

-> Low Priority
+# Low Priority

-> Vendor risk - obtain security attestations, check scope of systems being procured
+- Vendor risk - obtain security attestations, check scope of systems being procured

-> Build policies / procedures to better govern JML, Data Governance, etc
+- Build policies / procedures to better govern JML, Data Governance, etc

-> Documentation / diagramming of AWS architecture
+- Documentation / diagramming of AWS architecture

-> Build a medium to long term security roadmap
+- Build a medium to long term security roadmap

-> Create a high level infosec policy, issue guidance on best practise (password length, data sharing, etc) - have this socialised during onboarding or within a HR platform
+ -Create a high level infosec policy, issue guidance on best practise (password length, data sharing, etc) - have this socialised during onboarding or within a HR platform

-> Consider scoping the company against a security standard (CE, ISO, etc) to establish a baseline
+ -Consider scoping the company against a security standard (CE, ISO, etc) to establish a baseline

 What I would expect now is that the items considered lower priority would now invert.
 What we would now be looking to do is build good governance, operate against frameworks, perform horizon scanning (for future regulatory/security compliance obligations), with the assumption that those higher priority items have now been remediated.